 Seems like nowadays, criminals don’t always end up behind bars.
 They actually end up investing in crypto, or, better said, a single coin (no, it’s not Bitcoin) that helps them hide their digital trail.
-We’re talking about Monero here, a coin that emerges as a number one crypto choice for cybercriminals, but also has a base of true believers, anti-establishment and privacy advocates.
+We’re talking about Monero here, a coin and underlying blockchain that emerges as a number one crypto choice for cybercriminals, but also has a base of true believers, anti-establishment and privacy advocates.

 Why Criminals Choose Monero and Not Bitcoin?